The difference between the world’s two most-traded grades of oil is narrowing as North Sea production rebounds from the lowest level in five years.

 About 300,000 barrels a day of Bakken shale oil is being shipped from North Dakota by rail, Al Monaco, Enbridge’s president, said July 11 in Calgary.
 Some rail deliveries of Bakken are reaching Texas and Louisiana, according to Lee Klaskow, a Skillman, New Jersey-based analyst for Bloomberg Industries Research.

 Tesoro Corp.
-(TSO) received the first unit-train of Bakken crude Sept.
+(TSO:US) received the first unit-train of Bakken crude Sept.
 4 at a new offloading terminal that will allow the company’s Anacortes refinery in Washington state to receive as much as 50,000 barrels a day by rail, Tina Barbee, a company spokeswoman in San Antonio, said by e-mail on Sept.
 5.

 “This is only the latest in a surge in rail unloading capacity that is likely adding more than 200,000 barrels a day of rail-unloading capacity in the third quarter of 2012,” David Greely, a New York-based analyst at Goldman Sachs, said in an e- mailed report yesterday.
 There will “shortly be enough rail capacity” for both loading and unloading to move all of North Dakota’s crude production, he said.